 The Five Schedules Of Drugs

 - Schedule I drugs are unavailable to medical practice and the general public.
 They have been deemed extremely dangerous and addictive when taken.
-These drugs are often times illegal in possession, selling, and manufacturing in federal view.
+These drugs are oftentimes illegal in possession, selling, and manufacturing in federal view.
 Typical examples of schedule I drugs include heroin, LSD, and ecstasy.

-- Schedule II drugs are very closely related to schedule I drugs in terms of risks and addiction possibility.
+- Schedule II drugs are very closely related to schedule I drug in terms of risks and addiction possibility.
 However, these drugs have also been evaluated for medical use and have been deemed beneficial for certain diseases.
 These drugs are heavily regulated and can only be prescribed by medical professionals.
-They can only be obtained through hospital and pharmacies in limited dosages.
+They can only be obtained through hospitals and pharmacies in limited dosages.
 Typical examples of schedule II drugs include Dilaudid, Percocet, and Fentanyl.

 - Schedule III drugs still have use and addiction concerns, but the risk is lower.
 This classification is used in medical practice to treat medical complications.
 They are still given in lower dosages but are more readily available in pharmacies in the general public.
 The selling and distribution are still watched heavily and cannot be filled or refilled legally more than five times in a six month period.
 Typical examples of these drugs are Vicodin and anabolic steroids.

 - Schedule IV drugs have very low risks of addiction and detrimental effects on the body.
 While they still require a prescription, they can be prescribed in higher dosages and refill quantities.
 Typical examples of these drugs include Ativan, Valium, and Restoril.